Medications that worsen dementia: A clinical guide

 Is Alzheimer’s a type of dementia?

-Are all over the counter drugs linked to dementia?
+Are all over-the-counter drugs linked to dementia?

 Is dementia a medical or mental illness?

-Does taking medication for dementia help prolong life?
+Does taking dementia medication help prolong life?

-What are the top dementia medications?
+What are the main dementia medications?

-Are there any side effects of medication for dementia?
+Are there side effects of dementia medication?

 How does dementia medication work?

-Are bladder control medications and dementia-related?
+Are bladder control medications linked to dementia?

 Is there a link between blood pressure medication and dementia?

-Can you drink with dementia medication?
+Can you drink alcohol while taking dementia medication?